TrajFlow: Learning Distributions over Trajectories for Human Behavior Prediction: Background: Normalizing Flows

-Normalizing Flows \cite{tabak2010density, tabak2013family} constitute a family of generative methods which enable exact likelihood computation.
-They are based on the concept of transforming complex distributions through a series of differentiable bijective functions into a simple distribution for which the probability distribution function is known -- most commonly a standard normal distribution.
-Depending on the chosen construction of the flows, one can learn a model that is real-time capable for predicting complex distributions as well as providing the likelihood of the generated samples.
+Normalizing Flows constitute a family of generative methods which enable exact likelihood computation.
+They are based on the concept of transforming distributions through a series of differentiable bijective functions into a simple known ``base'' distribution $Z_0$ -- most commonly a standard normal distribution.

-A number of ways for constructing flow models have been proposed and for an extensive overview of these, we refer the reader to \cite{papamakarios2021normalizing}.
-One possible way is by using autoregressive flows.
-This type of flow consists of two main parts, a transformer $\tau_i$ and a conditioner~$c_i$.
-The transformer is a bijective function which enables the transformation between the base distribution and the desired distribution, whereas the conditioner is a function that outputs the parameters for the transformer.
-The conditioner itself does not need to be a bijection so long as the transformer is invertible.
-The flow then takes the form

-where $\mathbf{z}_{i+1}$ is the result of the $i$-th intermediate transformation, with $\mathbf{z}_0$ denoting a sample from the base distribution.

-Our method employs the same form of NF structure as the one used in FloMo \cite{scholler2021flomo}.
-The NF consists of \textit{Rational-Quadratic Spline} transformers \cite{durkan2019neural} combined with \textit{Coupling Layers} as the conditioners.
-Between the layers there are additional permutation blocks to improve the model's expressivity.
-In FloMo this architecture is employed for learning distributions directly on two-dimensional trajectories of a desired length.
-Within TrajFlow we instead generate a lower dimensional representation of the trajectories.
-Below we present two important aspects of the theory behind NFs which are relevant for the reasoning behind our architecture.